jellobear27/star-track/README.md

 ## 📱 Features in Detail

 ### Star Rating System
-- Interactive 5-star rating for each habit
+- Binary star system: earn a star (⭐) or no star for each habit
-- Visual feedback with animations
+- Interactive star rating with visual feedback and animations
 - Daily tracking with persistent storage
+- Magical floating creature that celebrates when you earn stars

 ### Monthly Review
-- Bar charts showing completion rates
+- Candlestick charts showing habit performance
+- Multiple chart types: Top 10, All Habits, and Summary views
-- Pie charts for habit distribution
+- Pie charts for success rate distribution
 - Top performing habits analysis
-- Habits needing improvement
+- Smart attention tracking for habits missing stars
-- Overall monthly statistics
+- Overall monthly and all-time statistics

 ### Customizable UI
 - 8 different color themes for habits
-- 16 different icons to choose from
+- 240+ categorized icons to choose from
 - Smooth animations and transitions
 - Responsive design for all devices
+- Fixed-size habit cards for consistent layout

 ## 🎨 Design Philosophy